JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 # Project 1 Healthcare Insurance Cost

-**Project Healthcare Insurance** explores how personal and geographic factors (such as age, gender, BMI, smoking status, and region) influence insurance costs.
-It will look at how this data can be used to estimate healthcare expenses and provide insights and predictive reports around healthcare insurance charges based.
+**Project Healthcare Insurance**
+This project explores how personal and geographic factors (such as age, gender, BMI, smoking status, and region) influence insurance costs.
+The aim is to examine patterns and relationships in the data to better understand what drives variations in healthcare charges, using visual exploration and summary insights to explain the findings.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)